opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 To associate OpenSearch data sources, follow these steps:

-1. Select **Associate OpenSearch Data Sources** button to open the selection modal.
+1. Select the **Associate OpenSearch Data Sources** button to open the selection modal.
 2. View the available data sources in the modal:
   - Standard OpenSearch sources appear as single entries.
   - Sources with direct query connections show a +N related indicator.